 A seminar group consisted of no more than 25 students, which in most cases became a real close-knit group over the years.

 Going to university did not guarantee a well-paid job.
 In fact, engineers in the DDR often made less than construction workers.
 Nonetheless, many young people desired the opportunity to study.
-Unfortunately, only
+Unfortunately, only ten percent of the people were allowed to go to university.

 Participating in the "coming of age ceremony", an FGY membership, and an extended service in the Army increased the chances of getting a spot at a university.
-Conscientious objectors to military service,
+Conscientious objectors to military service, at best, could study theology.

 Every university in the DDR had the same curriculum.
 Nope, no underwater basketweaving here.